gabe-ng/project3/README.md

 ## Introduction

-> This project is a small scale version of the social media app Facebook.
+> This project is a social media platform inspired by Facebook.
 I wanted to create a full stack web application using react and redux along with node.js.

 ## Built With